 What's on in Manawatū this weekend and beyond

-There’s a myriad of ways to run, laugh and play your way through the weekend.
+There’s a myriad of ways to dance, laugh and play your way through the weekend.

 Friday